Alex-PERRIN/Coordination-division-replication-E.coli/README.md

 Tiruvadi-Krishnan S, Männik J, Kar P, Lin J, Amir A, Männik J. Coupling between DNA replication, segregation, and the onset of constriction in Escherichia coli.
 Cell reports.
 2022;38(12):110539. https://data.mendeley.com/datasets/hwzcywscc4/draft?a=d486eddf-c4c6-40ee-b262-913f79e5d47b

-In the notebook are gathered the codes used for the paper 'Deciphering the Replication-Division Coordination in E. coli: A Unified Mathematical framework for Systematic Model Comparison'.
+In the notebook are gathered the codes used for the study.

 The notebook is segmented in 9 sections:
 1. Data extraction